-5.6.1.
-Winding configuration For Non Synchronous Generators
+5.6.1 Winding Configuration for Induction Generators

-SaskPower's requires that there be no zero sequence current contribution from induction generator based generation facilities during faults on SaskPower's 25 kV system.
-The reason for this is that SaskPower does not want the presence or operation of the generation facility to affect the coordination of its fused protection on single-phase taps with the main feeder protection.
+SaskPower requires that there be no zero sequence current contribution from induction generator based facilities during faults on SaskPower's 25 kV system so that the presence or operation of the generation facility does not affect the coordination of fused protection or single-phase taps with the main feeder protection.
 To achieve this objective, the generation transformer connection must be:

-- Delta on the 25 kV system with a grounded Wye on the low voltage side, or - grounded Wye on the 25 kV system with a grounded or ungrounded Wye on the low voltage side.
-The grounded Wye connection on the low voltage side is only acceptable if the generator has a Delta or ungrounded Wye winding connection
+- Delta on the 25 kV system with a grounded Wye on the low voltage side, or - Grounded Wye on the 25 kV system with a grounded or ungrounded Wye on the low voltage side.
+The grounded Wye connection on the low voltage side is only acceptable if the generator has a Delta or ungrounded Wye winding connection.

-5.6.2.
-Winding configuration For Synchronous Generators and Self-Commutating Inverters
+5.6.2 Winding Configuration for Synchronous Generators